The frequency of an autosomal recessive condition is 0.001 (1 in ... | Channels for Pearson+

 Textbook Question

 The frequency of an autosomal recessive condition is 0.001 (1 in 1000) in a population.
-What is the frequency of the mutant allele?
+Assuming individuals mate at random, what is the chance that two heterozygous individuals will mate?

 Verified Solution